CenturyLinkCloud/PublicKB/Edge Computing Solutions/Getting Started/edge-account-activation-process.md

 Self-service Edge account activation will be available for U.S. and, in the future, non-U.S. global customers.

-If you are a non-U.S. global customer and want to create an Edge account, please go [here](https://www.ctl.io/edge-computing-solutions/account-activation/) click the **CONTACT AN EXPERT** button.
+If you are a non-U.S. global customer and want to create an Edge account, please go [here](https://www.ctl.io/edge-computing-solutions/account-activation/) and click the **CONTACT AN EXPERT** button.

 A Lumen account specialist will reach out to you within 3 business days to assist you.